SK-EID/smart-id-java-client/README.md

         * ServerMaintenanceException - Server is currently under maintenance
         * SmartIdClientException - this exception is a sign of incorrect integration with Smart-ID service (i.e. missing parameters etc)
             * RelyingPartyAccountConfigurationException - indicates that RelyingParty configuration at Smart-ID side can be incorrect
-            * UnprocessableSmartIdResponseException - shouldn't happen under normal condtitions
+            * UnprocessableSmartIdResponseException - shouldn't happen under normal conditions
     * SessionNotFoundException - When session was not found.
 Usually this is also caused by problems with implementation.